What is a general aggregate, and what does it mean for your business?

 Insurance Requirements

-We have seen some insurance requirements that require uncommon aggregate limits.
-For example, the majority of insurance policies are $1,000,000 per occurrence and $2,000,000 general aggregate.
+Some contracts require uncommon aggregate limits.
+For example, the majority of insurance policies are $1 million per occurrence and $2 million general aggregate.

-A contract that requires $2,000,000 per occurrence and $5,000,000 general aggregate is awkward, since a $1 million excess liability policy would only meet the occurrence requirement, but a $3 million excess liability policy might feel like you are purchasing too much insurance.
+A contract that requires $2 million per occurrence and $5 million general aggregate is awkward, since a $1 million excess liability policy would only meet the occurrence requirement, but a $3 million excess liability policy might feel like you are purchasing too much insurance.

 If this sounds like you, it’s time to have a discussion with your insurance broker!
 Underwriters can get creative in these situations.
 They may offer increased aggregate limits on the primary liability policy so you don't have to purchase a full $3 million excess.